SCRT-HQ/VaporShell/docs/glossary/Add-VSWAFRegionalSizeConstraintSetFieldToMatch.md

 Parts of a request that you can search include the following:
 +  HEADER: A specified request header, for example, the value of the User-Agent or Referer header.
 If you choose HEADER for the type, specify the name of the header in Data.
-+  METHOD: The HTTP method, which indicated the type of operation that the request is asking the origin to perform.
++  METHOD: The HTTP method, which indicates the type of operation that the request is asking the origin to perform.
-Amazon CloudFront supports the following methods: DELETE, GET, HEAD, OPTIONS, PATCH, POST, and PUT.
 +  QUERY_STRING: A query string, which is the part of a URL that appears after a ? character, if any.
 +  URI: The part of a web request that identifies a resource, for example, /images/daily-ad.jpg.